varoonsahgal/react-fundamentals/reduxstudyguide.md

 });
 ```

-Next the combined reducer is imported when creating our store in `src/client/app.jsx` (which should already be implemented in Electrode).
+Next the combined reducer is imported when creating our store in `src/client/app.jsx`

-> If you want to initialize state (ex. an item already added to the cart) in an Electrode app, you need to do so in `src/server/views/index-view.jsx`.
-This pattern is different than typical Redux because Electrode is optimized for server-side rendering.

 ## Redux - mapStateToProps
 - Suppose we have a cart icon at the top of every page that shows us the *quantity*